- Here Is What Will Happen If A Cat Licks Flea Treatment

 You must keep track of any vomiting or diarrhea so that you can contact your vet right away.

-Your cat could experience seizures after licking flee treatment—a seizure happens when too much activity goes through the brain.
+Your cat could experience seizures after licking flea treatment—a seizure happens when too much activity goes through the brain.

 You should take your pet to see your vet if he has experienced these types of seizures.